abdu997/devx-linkedin-airtable-chrome-ext/README.md

 4. Toggle “Developer Mode”
 5. Click “Load Unpacked”
 6. Choose the unzipped folder from step #2
-7. Naviagte to a LinkedIn profile
+7. Navigate to a LinkedIn profile

 ## Settings